jskim671/jskim671.github.io/README.md

-## Welcome!
+## Hello World!

 My name is Janise Kim, and I'm a rising senior at Fox Chapel Area High School in Pittsburgh, PA.
+My primary interests include human-computer interaction and cognitive science, and I currently assist Dr. Malihe Alikhani's research under the School of Computing and Information at the University of Pittsburgh.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.